 Our volunteers are determined and passionate - always acting with care, respect and compassion.

-We regularly look for volunteers to take calls on our Helpline to ensure we can provide a 9am – 5pm service, 5 days a week.
+We regularly look for volunteers to take calls on our Helpline to ensure we can provide 24/7 service, 365 days a year.

 Our Helpline provides free, confidential information, advice and support to victims of elder abuse, as well as others who are concerned about or have witnessed abuse, neglect or financial exploitation of older people.